 The annual Presidents’ Review and Awards Ceremony is conducted in the spring semester.
 The

-battalion honors the presidents of the three schools with a formal military parade.
+battalion honors the presidents of the four schools with a formal military parade.
 The ceremony also permits many local and national organizations to present individual Midshipman awards for academic achievement and military aptitude.
 Parents are invited to attend.

 Color Guard, Drill Team, and Military Excellence Competitions